Purge (song)

-"Purge" is a song by American singer Willow featuring American singer Siiickbrain.
-It was released on April 1, 2022, through Roc Nation.
+"Purge" is a song written and performed by American singer Willow featuring fellow American singer Siiickbrain.
+Produced by No Love for the Middle Child, it was released on April 1, 2022, through Roc Nation.

-Background and release

-In February 2022, Willow partnered with American singer and rapper Machine Gun Kelly, releasing "Emo Girl", a single from Kelly's album Mainstream Sellout.
-"Purge" was released on April 1, through Roc Nation.

 Composition

 "Purge" is a pop-punk and rock song which has been described as an aggressive, high-energy, "screamo-tinged" track.
 It reminded journalist Emily Zemler of the 2000s.
 Several publications noted that the song was Willow's most heavy song to date.

 Music video

 The music video for "Purge", self-directed by Willow, was uploaded to YouTube a week prior to the song's release on other music streaming platforms.

 Synopsis

 In the clip, the two artists move around a warehouse with low light levels.
-Willow applies a tattoo to the face of Siiickbrain.
+Willow applies a tattoo to Siiickbrain's face.
 The two sing and yell into each others' faces, and kiss in a car.
 After kissing, the duo destroys the car they were inside of using baseball bats.